linkedin/spaniel/rfc/instance.md

 - Should not create extra overhead while the system is idle.

 # Detailed design
-Rather than polling requestAnimationFrame very frequently and process whole scheduled read and work queues, it is better to process these queues in next earliest requestAnimationFrame callback only when one of the `scroll/resize/changes in the DOM` event occur.
-To achieve this we need to listen for scroll ,resize and DOM change events in the viewport/[root](https://wicg.github.io/IntersectionObserver/#intersectionobserver-intersection-root).
+Rather than polling the viewport status of every time on every frame using `requestAnimationFrame`, Spaniel should just poll on the next animation frame after a scroll, resize or DOM change event occurs.
+To achieve this, we need to listen for scroll, resize and DOM change events, with respect to the viewport/[root](https://wicg.github.io/IntersectionObserver/#intersectionobserver-intersection-root).

 We can listen for scroll or resize events using `addEventListener` function.
-But there is no standard/native way to detect the DOM modification.
-So we must provide an API which user can use to provide a function which will be fired when DOM change occurs.
+But there is no universal way to listen for DOM changes, as [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) isn't universal.
+So we must provide an API through which the host app can provide a hook that allows Spaniel to listen for DOM changes.

-Suggested API to achieve this goal is a constructor to create Spaniel Instances.

-### API
+## Proposed API

 ```javascript
 import { SpanielInstance } from 'spaniel';
 const spanielInstance = new SpanielInstance({